githubEdit

 Facebook Lead Ads

-Facebook is an online social media and social networking service owned by Meta.
-This destination leverages Conversions API to help you get improved performance in lead ads by sharing your CRM data about your leads back to Meta to unlock quality lead optimization.
+Facebook arrow-up-rightis an online social media and social networking service owned by Metaarrow-up-right.
+This destination leverages Conversions APIarrow-up-right to help you get improved performance in lead adsarrow-up-right by sharing your CRM data about your leads back to Meta to unlock quality lead optimization.

 Key features